 We are discovering new ways for occupational therapy to evolve through broad and deep collaboration across the profession.
 As the international representative of occupational therapy, WFOT is committed to evidence-informed practice.
 The Research Programme, formally instituted in 2014, seeks to support and promote the development of research evidence to support responsive, ethical, culturally sensitive and contextually relevant occupational therapy practice.

-This recently created programme focuses on: developing global occupational therapy research priorities through collaborative action with Member Organisations and stakeholders; facilitating collaborative networks and initiatives that uphold the values of occupation-centered, practice informed and contextually relevant research; and partnering with Member Organisations to build local research capacity in response to national and international research priorities.
+This Research programme focuses on: developing global occupational therapy research priorities through collaborative action with Member Organisations and stakeholders; facilitating collaborative networks and initiatives that uphold the values of occupation-centered, practice informed, and contextually relevant research; and partnering with Member Organisations to build local research capacity in response to national and international research priorities.

 WFOT's research programme aims to foster the development of international research networks and collaborations that enhance the development of occupation centred evidence and broaden our understanding of occupation and participation across the world.
-This project, led by Dr. Gail Whiteford, represents a strategic initiative to advance occupational therapy's research agenda and to deepen our understanding of diversity in occupation, participation, and well-being.
-The outcomes of this project will include the first-ever occupational narratives data base, as well as the cross-cultural and international analysis of the relationship between occupation and well-being.
-Such outcomes align with the advocacy and representation goals of WFOT and will position the organisation to undertake further strategic collaborations and advocacy efforts with international stakeholders such as WHO and ILO.
+This project, launched in 2020, represents a strategic initiative to advance occupational therapy's research agenda and to deepen our understanding of diversity in occupation, participation, and well-being.
+This project constitutes the first-ever occupational narratives data base, an initiative that enables the cross-cultural and international analysis of the relationship between occupation and well-being.
+Such outcomes align with the advocacy and representation goals of WFOT and position the organisation to undertake further strategic collaborations and advocacy efforts with international stakeholders such as WHO and ILO.

 Research Priorities project: